JakeA42/Otter_qHDVGA/README.md

 2. In your OTTER project, go to Add sources > Add design sources > Add directories
 3. Find the downloaded Otter_qHDVGA folder and choose /vga_sources/vga
 4. Press Finish to complete the import
-5. Copy and paste from the example wrapper file to connect the VGA to the OTTER and rename signals if necessary for your implementation.
+5. Copy and paste from the example wrapper file to connect the VGA to the OTTER and rename signals if necessary for your implementation
+6. Copy and paste the vga constraints into your constraints file

 ## Tips
-* For simplicity, keep graphics aligned to the 16 pixel blocks.
+* For simplicity, keep graphics aligned to the 16 pixel blocks when possible.
 (Bit shifting can be used to offset within a block).
 * The vram is write-only.
 To change this, you can re-customize the blk_mem_gen_0 ip, change it to a "true dual port ram" and make the appropriate connections.
 This may require adjustments to the buffer for correct timing.